Which sugar is found in the backbone of DNA? | Study Prep in Pearson+

 Step 1: Understand the structure of DNA.
 DNA (Deoxyribonucleic Acid) is a molecule that carries genetic information.
 Its backbone is composed of alternating sugar and phosphate groups.

-Step 3: Compare deoxyribose to other sugars listed in the options.
-Ribose is found in RNA, not DNA.
-Glucose and fructose are hexose sugars (six-carbon sugars) and are not part of the DNA structure.

-Step 4: Recognize the significance of deoxyribose in DNA.
-The absence of the hydroxyl group on the 2' carbon makes DNA more chemically stable compared to RNA, which is crucial for its role in long-term genetic storage.

-Step 5: Conclude that the correct sugar found in the backbone of DNA is deoxyribose, as it is specifically designed to form the structural framework of DNA molecules.
+Step 5: Conclude that the correct sugar in the backbone of DNA is deoxyribose, as it is specifically designed for the structure and function of DNA.